-When it unveiled its plans to move, Y&R CEO David Sable told the NYT that the relocation was “what we need to do,” because the old headquarters building “is not a suitable building for us and probably hasn't been for a number of years.”
-He noted: “The building was built as a warren of small offices,” and "over the years, it's always been a problem for us."
+When it unveiled its plans to move, Y&R CEO David Sable told the NYT that the relocation was “what we need to do,” because the old headquarters building “is not a suitable building for us and probably hasn’t been for a number of years.”
+Among other things, he noted: “The building was built as a warren of small offices,” Sable said, “and over the years, it’s always been a problem for us.”

-According to local reports, the elevators at 285 Madison had been cited for city building code violations in the past, although it was not clear whether the particular elevator involved had been cited.
+According to local reports, the elevators at 285 Madison Ave. had been cited for city building code violations in the past, although it was not clear if the particular elevator involved had been cited.

-According to Hart’s LinkedIn profile, prior to joining Y&R, she worked at Hanft Raboy & Partners as an account director, and before that was marketing director at Euro RSCG Worldwide.
+According to Hart’s LinkedIn profile, prior to joining Y&R, she worked at Hanft Raboy & Partners as an account director and before that was marketing director at Euro RSCG Worldwide.--Steve McClellan

 Other WPP agencies at 285 Madison include Wunderman, Bravo, Kang & Lee and VML.
 They will move with Y&R to the new Columbus Circle facilities.
 The relocation is expected to take place in 2013.